c-sanders/ScaleAndSetSize/README.md

 Python Script and associated GIMP Plugin to scale and set the size of an image.
 ===============================================================================

-This repository contains Python code which is responsible for the implementation of a GIMP Plugin.
-This Plugin is available in 3 different versions, and all of them can be used to scale and set the size of an image or images.
-Each of the 3 different versions of the Plugin are implemented by a different Python function.
-These
+This code in this repository implements a GIMP Plugin which can be used to scale and set the size (dimensions) of one or more image files.

-3 functions are called;
+This Plugin is implemented using the Python programming language and is available in 3 different variations.
+Each of the 3 versions of the Plugin are implemented by a different Python function.
+The 3 functions are called;

 * scale_and_set_size_interactive
 * scale_and_set_size_file_noninteractive